LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Update HeatMap to allow for choosing a displayName field and provide the full row for getCellUrl
 * export replaceParameter and replaceParameters methods from URL
 * add optional parameter to QueryGridPanel so some tabs can be pull right
+* Add description property to QuerySelect to pass it through to SelectInput
+* Increase label field size on SelectInput

 ### version 0.5.0
 *Released*: 16 December 2019